This is a perplexing story and hardly a fairy tale.

 Secondly, everyone wanted to have more for less.
 Why to buy one top quality item when we can buy ten made in China for peanuts on every shopping trip?
 We forgot why we used not to buy made in China and became accustomed to the new rule: nearly everything is made in China, so why bother checking labels to see where the products we buy are made.

 The story starts to sound familiar.
 This is partly the reason why we finished living in the financial mess that the second decade of the 21st century has become.

-It is perplexing, but while importantly contributing to make modern China, the West has also become increasingly dependant on the heath of the Chinese economy --and western corporations dependant on the outlined perilous cycle.
+It is perplexing, but while importantly contributing to make modern China, the West has also become increasingly dependent on the heath of the Chinese economy --and western corporations dependent on the outlined perilous cycle.
 We support free trade and capitalism, but we cannot see much of a levelled field and fair game here.

 Please stop reading for a few seconds and see the connection between the two outlined trends!
 Please also keep them in mind while you read the rest of the post.

 Among the consequences of this perilous cycle, we can identify the massive transfer of technological know-how to China, which through natural assimilation or industrial espionage has contributed to China consolidating a solid technological lead –the process will not be reversed.
 While the U.S. and its allies engaged in costly military incursions in Afghanistan and Iraq, China quietly consolidated its resurgent technological base and started to exercise greater control over the supply of natural resources.
 They went shopping in Africa and elsewhere and since the recession, the shopping trips have also included prime real state in the West along with important industrial assets.

 You might ask yourself what all of these has to do with security?